Generalized multicategories: change-of-base, embedding, and descent: Structure of double categories

-for each pair \(r \colon x \to y \),\( s \colon y \to z \) of horizontal 1-cells. \end{itemize} \textit{Oplax horizontal transformations} between (op)lax functors are obtained by dualizing 2-cells, and \textit{strong horizontal transformations} are those whose comparison 2-cells are invertible, and hence are simultaneously lax and oplax.
+for each pair~\(r \colon x \to y \), \( s \colon y \to z \) of horizontal 1-cells. \end{itemize} \textit{Oplax horizontal transformations} \( \phi \) between (op)lax functors are obtained by reversing the direction of the natural 2-cell \( \n\phi \).
+An (op)lax horizontal transformation is said to be a \textit{strong horizontal transformation} \cite{GP99, Mar06} (we note these references follow the opposite convention; they are called \textit{vertical} therein) if \( \n\phi \) is invertible -- hence strong horizontal transformations are lax and oplax.

+\begin{remark} Let \( F,\, G \colon \bicat A \to \bicat B \) be lax functors between bicategories \( \bicat A, \bicat B \), seen as vertically trivial pseudodouble categories.
+A lax horizontal transformation \( \phi \colon F \to G \) corresponds to the notion of lax natural transformations \cite{Gra69, Gra74} (therein, called \textit{2-natural transformations}, and \textit{quasi-natural transformations}, respectively).
+In \cite{Str72b}, one also finds \textit{oplax} natural transformations.

+Though the notion of (op)lax horizontal transformation for pseudodouble categories is not easily found in the literature, the coherence conditions for the unit horizontal transformations and for the horizontal composition of horizontal transformations are analogous to the (op)lax natural transformations for bicategories. \end{remark}